You have questions...

 Q: Why is your process longer than others?

-A: Most knife sharpening services use a pull-through type of machine with two grinding stones or belt sanders.
+A: Most knife sharpening services use a pull-through type of machine with two grinding stones.
 Yes this process gives you a sharp edge quickly, but it’s not meant to last and can end up causing excessive damage in the long term.
 My process may be a bit slower, but it increases the longevity and integrity of your blade.

 Q: Do you need a hescher to sharpen knives?